adlnet/xapi-profiles/xapi-profiles-spec.md

 `@id` | The IRI of the activity
 `@type` | `Activity`
-`inScheme` | The IRI of the specific profile version currently being described `activityDefinition` | An Activity Definition as in xAPI, plus an @context, as in the table below.
+`inScheme` | The IRI of the specific profile version currently being described `deprecated` | Optional.
+A boolean.
+If true, this concept is deprecated.
+`activityDefinition` | An Activity Definition as in xAPI, plus an @context, as in the table below.

 Name | Values